 - 3 tablespoons sugar (cane)

-- Add the oil to large pot or pan.
+Add the oil to large pot or pan.
 If you'll be using the sugar in a meat or poultry dish, use the same pot or pan you'll be cooking it in.

-- Warm the oil over medium-high heat until it's hot but not smoking.
+Warm the oil over medium-high heat until it's hot but not smoking.

-- Sprinkle the sugar into the pot in an even layer.
+Sprinkle the sugar into the pot in an even layer.
 Let it melt until it begins to froth and bubble.

-- Immediately add the remaining recipe ingredients as soon as the edges of the froth and the bubbles begin to turn a slightly darker shade.
+Immediately add the remaining recipe ingredients as soon as the edges of the froth and the bubbles begin to turn a slightly darker shade.

-- Continue with the recipe you're making.
+Continue with the recipe you're making.

-- Make a burnt sugar syrup using brown sugar.
-Melt the sugar — without oil — until it begins to melt.
-Remove it from the heat and slowly add in two times the amount of very hot water as the amount of sugar you used.
-If you start with half a cup of sugar, you'll need a cup of hot water.
-Stir well, then return to the pot or pan to the heat and simmer the mixture over low heat for another 5 minutes.
-The syrup will thicken when it's removed from the heat and allowed to cool.
+- You can substitute brown sugar for cane sugar, although this makes it more difficult to pinpoint exactly when the sugar is cooked (since it's already dark).
+To do so, melt the sugar in a pan without oil.
+Remove it from the heat and slowly add in two times the amount of very hot water (i.e., if you start with half a cup of sugar, use a cup of hot water).
+Stir well, then return the pan to the heat and simmer on low for 5 minutes.
+The syrup will thicken when it's allowed to cool.